Maciej Lewenstein: Research career

 After habilitating, he was for three years a research associate to the Nobel laureate Roy J. Glauber at Harvard University.
 In the beginning of the nineties he continued to extend his collaborations on quantum optics of dielectric media and cavity quantum electrodynamics with Prof. R. Glauber, as well as Prof. T. Mossberg (Eugene, Oregon).
-Due to his interdisciplinary interest applications of physics in neurosciences and social sciences, he has become an associated member of the Institute of Social Sciences at the Warsaw University (ISS), and developed collaborations with Profs.
+Due to his interdisciplinary interest in applications of physics in neurosciences and social sciences, he has become an associated member of the Institute of Social Sciences at the University of Warsaw (ISS), and developed collaborations with Profs.
 A Nowak and B. Latané (ISS/Boca Raton).
 In 1992 he spent a six-month sabbatical at the Service de Photons, Atomes et Molécules (SPAM) of the Commisariat a l’Energie Atomique in Saclay.
 There he started his investigations of the foundations of the atto-second physics and harmonic generation together with Prof. A. L’Huillier.
-In 1993 he spent a year as a visiting fellow at Joint Institute for Laboratory Astrophysics at Boulder, where he has continued the work on atto-second physics, but initiated also his interests in physics of ultra-cold atoms and quantum information, running a joint Bose-Einstein Condensation seminar together with Profs.
+In 1993 he spent a year as a visiting fellow at Joint Institute for Laboratory Astrophysics at Boulder, where he continued the work on atto-second physics, but initiated also his interests in physics of ultra-cold atoms and quantum information, running a joint Bose-Einstein Condensation seminar together with Profs.
 P. Zoller and E. Cornell (Nobel 2001).
 In 1994 he spent six months at the Institute for Theoretical Atomic and Molecular Physics at the Harvard-Smithsonian Center for Astrophysics, continuing studies of ultra-cold gases with R. Glauber.

 In 1995 he joined the faculty of the SPAM CEA in Saclay, where he spent 3.5 years dividing his interest between physics of ultra-intense laser-matter interactions, atto-second physics, physics of ultra-cold gases and quantum information.
 In 1998 he became a full professor at the Leibniz University Hannover, where he remained until 2005.
 In 2005 he moved to Spain as ICREA professor to lead the quantum optics theory group at the Institut de Ciències Fotòniques (ICFO) in Castelldefels.